hse-project/hse/docs/cndb_omf.md

 ```

 Consider the case where the above spill operation crashes right before the last `ACK-C` (step 3 of
 3) is logged.
-When the KVDB is reopened, the tree would contain kvsets resulting from this spill in
+When the KVDB is reopened, the tree will contain kvsets resulting from this spill in
 the first two child nodes, but not the third one.
-Also, the 3 source kvsets in the root node would
+Also, the three source kvsets in the root node
-be intact.
+would be intact.
 - The scheduler would see the kvsets in the root node and schedule a spill operation.
 - Before building a kvset for a child, look at the kvsets in the child nodes and, based on the dgen
   range, determine whether this child already contains the spilled data.
 If yes, move to the next